CMSgov/bcda-app/.github/pull_request_template.md

 <!-- Does the change deal with PII/PHI at all?
 What should reviewers look for in terms of security concerns? -->

-1. **YES or NO**: This change adds new software dependencies
+- [ ] new software dependencies

 <!-- If yes, list the new dependencies and briefly note any relevant security impacts -->

-2. **YES or NO**: This change alters security controls or supporting software
+- [ ] security controls or supporting software altered

 <!-- If yes, what security controls or supporting software are affected? -->

-3. **YES or NO**: This change introduces storage or transmission of new data
+- [ ] new data stored or transmitted

 <!-- If yes, what new data are we storing or transmitting?
 Is the data considered PII/PHI? -->

-4. **YES or NO**: A security checklist has been completed for this change
+- [ ] security checklist is completed for this change

 <!-- If yes, provide a link to the security checklist in Confluence here. -->